-Lauri is the Marketing and Sales Assistant at the Bush.
+Lauri is the Marketing and Sales Officer at the Bush.
 He joined in October 2016.
 He works closely with Lauren devising marketing and sales strategies whilst also supporting the box office team.

 Lauri is new to London, having spent the previous three years working for one of Ireland’s leading drama schools and theatres in a marketing and producing capacity.
 He also works as a freelance theatre producer.

 Joseph joined the team at the Bush in February 2017 and works closely with the rest of the FoH team to make sure people have the best possible experience at the Bush.
 Joseph originally trained as a stage manager at RADA in 2005 and spent many years freelancing on tour working with some of the country’s leading productions and theatres.
 7 years ago Joseph caught the choral music bug and re-trained as a classical tenor.
 He enjoys a parallel career singing with some of the world’s great choirs, like those at Gloucester and Norwich Cathedral, and as a professional freelancer in London and the South East.

 Omar is an Italian/Palestinian theatre director, deviser and performer, trained at Jacques Lecoq International Theatre School in Paris.